77garuda/choco_decryptor/README.md

 # Warning
 ```
 Because chocolatey using DPAPI Machine key as the part of enctryption process material,
-you must run this tool inside machine, where config was made.
+you must run this tool from machine, where the config was made.
 ```

 !["Demonstration"](img.png)